estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D56
+iOS and Swift.
+Back on the map part of my project.
+The map itself is mostly done, just rethinking the layout of the detail views.

 ### R1D55
 iOS and Swift.
 Tried a cool animation tutorial but the code was so beyond my current capabilities that I stopped halfway through.
 But, I did learn how to set constraints programmatically, so there's that.